AI Safety Priorities

 c) Diverse human input and human-in-the-loop as a foundational principle for all AI-related work in the current era

-d) Pre-determined mechanisms and protocols (carefully designed) for key communication-, control- and implementation solutions for strong AI.
+Carefully designed for key communication-, control- and implementation solutions for strong AI.

 e) Strong fail-safes for both humans, AI-models and the infrastructure that connects us all, for all AI systems.